stanford-mse-125-2025/mse-125-2025-website/report_tips.md

 *   **Make it easy for us to read your report.** Bullet points and concise comments are encouraged.
 Rather than hide results in long, single-spaced paragraphs, present them in a table with clear labels.
 Make sure your handwritten results are legible and easy to follow.
 If you paste images into your PDF, make them BIG.
 We should not need to zoom in too far to see your work.

-* Avoid using screenshots where possible, as they typically have low resolution.
+* **Avoid using screenshots where possible**, as they typically have low resolution.
 Instead, when possible, use `ggsave()` to save images of your plots.
 When using `ggsave()`, you should use the minimum image resolution needed to easily understand your plot.

 *	**All results should be printed and clearly marked in your report PDF.** **We should not have to refer to your code to find your results.** If you decide to store a result in a variable, print the value of the variable in your code AND in the report PDF.
 Consider underlining, boxing, bolding, and/or highlighting your key results.